Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Rare/Weak signal model and criteria of power comparison

-Under the Rare/Weak signal model \eqref{RWmodel1}-\eqref{RWmodel2}, we define two diagrams for characterizing the power of an FDR control method.
-Let $I_j$ be the importance metric assigned to variable $j$ by the FDR control method, and consider the set of selected variables at a threshold $\sqrt{2u\log(p)}$:
+Under the Rare/Weak signal model \eqref{RWmodel1}-\eqref{RWmodel2}, we define two diagrams for characterizing the power of knockoff.
+Let $W_j$ be the ultimate importance metric \eqref{Wj-knockoff} assigned to variable $j$, and consider the set of selected variables at a threshold $\sqrt{2u\log(p)}$: